ken999999999999999/facebook-clone/README.md

 - Docker Desktop
 - Follow https://support.google.com/appsheet/answer/10104995?hl=en to create a Firebase Account (Make sure you enable Email/Password Sign-in Method in your project)

-### How to run the project locally
+### Set up before running the project

-1. Launch Docker Desktop

-2. Go to Firebase projects page > Select your project > Click Project Settings > Click on the Service accounts tab > Generate new private key
+1. Go to Firebase projects page > Select your project > Click Project Settings > Click on the Service accounts tab > Generate new private key

-3. Name the downloaded file 'serviceAccountKey.json' and put the file in backend directory
+2. Name the downloaded file 'serviceAccountKey.json' and put the file in backend directory

-4. Clone / Fork the repo
+3. Clone / Fork the repo

 ```sh
 git clone https://github.com/ken999999999999999/facebook-clone.git
 ```

-5. Create .env files and copy it from the .env.template in root, frontend & backend directories
+4. Create .env files and copy it from the .env.template in root, frontend & backend directories

-6. Replace the following with your app's Firebase project configuration in frontend/.env
+5. Replace the following with your app's Firebase project configuration in frontend/.env

 ```sh
 NEXT_PUBLIC_FIREBASE_API_KEY=